mlflow/mlflow/docs/source/tracking.rst

 :py:func:`mlflow.active_run` returns a :py:class:`mlflow.entities.Run` object corresponding to the currently active run, if any.

-:py:func:`mlflow.log_param` logs a key-value parameter in the currently active run.
+:py:func:`mlflow.log_param` logs a key-value param in the currently active run.
 The keys and values are both strings.
+Use :py:func:`mlflow.log_params` to log multiple params at once.

 :py:func:`mlflow.log_metric` logs a key-value metric.
 The value must always be a number.
 MLflow remembers the history of values for each metric.
+Use :py:func:`mlflow.log_metrics` to log multiple metrics at once.

+:py:func:`mlflow.set_tag` sets a key-value tag in the currently active run.
+The keys and values are both strings.
+Use :py:func:`mlflow.set_tags` to set multiple tags at once.

 :py:func:`mlflow.log_artifact` logs a local file as an artifact, optionally taking an ``artifact_path`` to place it in within the run's artifact URI.
 Run artifacts can be organized into